dpouzada/Watson_for_MANA/README.md

 # Watson Natural Language Classifier

+What is it ?

-Exactly same process as above, create from the catalog your instance and save your credentials.
+Exactly same process as above, create from the catalog your instance (in Frankfurt in my case) and save your credentials.

+# Watson Translator

+No need to explain hopefully what the translator does.
+We will need it to treat articles from 80 languages for MANA !
+Just create an instance and save your credentials, same process.

+# Insert your credentials at the beginning of the script

+# Where to run the script

+As I will explain below, I suggest you start by running this script locally.
+This will be easier and allow to assess the performance of the solution by yourself.

+Once you understand how the script works and trust its performance, I will explain to you how to run a much more compact version directly on IBM Cloud, through what is called a "Cloud function".
+This is what MANA Vox is currently doing.